-Balance Transfers With No Fee: Chase Slate Review
+Chase Slate®: Balance Transfers With No Intro Fee

 You should always eat healthy meals, exercise every day, and pay your credit card statements in full each month.
 But just as we might not follow every recommendation for living a healthy life, most Americans tend to carry a balance and are paying credit card interest every month.
 As unsecured debt that is never tax-deductible, credit card interest rates are higher than those paid on a home mortgage or a student loan.

 Although the ultimate solution to eliminating credit card interest is paying off your debt, there is an interim strategy that can eliminate interest charges.
 Promotional financing offers common on many credit cards can allow new cardholders to transfer their balance from an existing card to the new one, which can offer interest-free financing for a period of 6-18 months.
-The Slate card from Chase offers 15 months of interest-free financing on both new purchases and balance transfers.
-But in addition, it is the only card currently on the market that will allow you to transfer a balance without paying a balance transfer fee of 3% or more.
-This card also features Chase’s innovative Blueprint program that offers tools to help you meet your debt elimination goal on a time frame that you set.
+The Chase Slate® card offers an introductory offer of 15 months interest-free financing on both new purchases and balance transfers.
+This card also features Chase's innovative Blueprint program that offers tools to help you meet your debt elimination goal on a time frame that you set.

 How the Balance Transfer Works